Day 50: Upper Limb Nerves

 There are more positions like these, check the reference section for more ideas.

 During and after the tie, it is good practice to check that all motor functions are still present.
 This can be by extending and squeezing with the hands.
 Discuss with your partner beforehand which hand check technique you prefer, who should be responsible for checking and when.
-For the monitoring of sensory function, scratching the top of the thumb is a common check for radial problems.
+For the monitoring of sensory function, scratching the top of the thumb is a common self-check for radial problems.

 Another technique is to do hand positions that require all the nerves to function properly to execute.
 You should try these positions beforehand as a baseline as not everyone has the same flexibility.
 Here are some ideas to try: